 Get the Skills

 This course will focus on avoiding crevasse falls by reading the glacier, rope management and communication.
-If all else fails, we practice prusiking and the haul system.
+If a crevasse fall does occur, practice anchor building, prusiking and the haul system.

 - In Town: We practice glacier travel skills in a snowy park in Anchorage.
 This maximizes learning, reduces travel time and reduces cost.
 This is a good option for groups who want to brush up on their glacier travel skills before a trip into the Alaska Range, for example.